 With the varying weather conditions, it’s important to know what the climate is like in the specific areas you’re visiting at the time of your travel to ensure you have the right gear.

-The enchanting cloud forests ecosystems are usually covered in swirling mists, which means the temperature in these areas and at a higher altitude is often cooler than in other areas.
+The enchanting cloud forest ecosystems are usually covered in swirling mists, which means the temperature in these areas and at a higher altitude is often cooler than in others.
 It’s essential to have comfortable shoes for the trains, moisture-wicking clothes to keep you dry, and a light jacket or jumper for when the climate cools.